Counter Apologetics:

 This argument is an asinine string of non sequitirs.

 How are we defining a "maximally great being?"
 Are we talking great as in size, intelligence, complexity, wisdom, all of the above?
-If WLC is not going to define his terms then he isn't really talking about anything at all.
+If WLC is not going to define his terms then he isn't really talking about anything at all.1.
+It is possible that a maximally great being exists.

 Again, define "world."
 If we're not going to define the maximally great being, or the MGB, then how can we possibly know that he exists in a possible world.
 Plus, he's doing a very sly jump from the realm of mere possibility (If it is possible...) to blanket assertion of existence (then MGB exists...).
 Just because something is possible does not make it so.
 I could weave an afghan or a basket.
-There is that potential, but that doesn't mean that NedStarked-weaved baskets and afghans exist.
+There is that potential, but that doesn't mean that NedStarked-weaved baskets and afghans exist.2.
+If it is possible that a maximally great being exists, then a maximally great being exists in some possible world.

 Utterly ridiculous.
 That's like saying if an orange exists on my dining room table, it must exist on every dining room table.
-Plus, I may point out again, we haven't proven that MGB exists, we just have been given a defacto assertion that he does with no evidence to back it up.
+Plus, I may point out again, we haven't proven that MGB exists, we just have been given a defacto assertion that he does with no evidence to back it up.3.
+If a maximally great being exists in some possible world, then it exists in every possible world.

 I won't even bother.
-This train of thought was derailed at step #1.
+This train of thought was derailed at step #1.4.
+If a maximally great being exists in every possible world, then it exists in the actual world.

 6. Therefore, a maximally great being exists.